What Age Is A Senior Citizen?

 Age: 65

-According to the U.S. Census Bureau, people who are aged 65 and older as part of the “older population” category for the purposes of data collection and reporting.
-In the 2010 Census, 13% of Americans fell into this category, and this number is expected to increase.
+According to the U.S. Census Bureau, people who are aged 65 and older are part of the “older population” category for the purposes of data collection and reporting.

 Restaurant and Retail Discounts